The Nest

 55 Battery Place, Manhattan, NY 10280

-Battery Park City School is one of NYC’s top public elementary schools and serves Pre-K and K-8.
-The school opened in 2009 and is New York’sBattery Park City School first green public school building.
-Not only do students here perform above average on state tests, but are also above average in year-over-year academic improvement.
+Battery Park City School is one of NYC’s top public elementary schools, serving Pre-K and K-8.
+The school opened in 2009 and is New York’sĀ first green public school building.
+Not only do students here perform above average on state tests, but they are also above average in year-over-year academic improvement.

-Battery Park City School also serves its disadvantaged students well and has special education through a modified form of Integrated Co-Teaching.
+Battery Park City School serves its disadvantaged students well and has special education through a modified form of Integrated Co-Teaching.
 The school also has a strong science program, plenty of extra enrichment activities, and Spanish instruction starting in the 1st grade.

 2. East Side Elementary School, P.S.
 267